-China lowers expectations for U.S. trade talks after blacklist - officials
+China lowers expectations for U.S. trade talks after blacklist: officials

 While previous lower-level talks between U.S. and Chinese officials aimed to create a good atmosphere for the upcoming meeting, the U.S. blacklisting of 28 Chinese companies has generated a negative atmosphere instead, Chinese officials said.

-The U.S. Department of Commerce on Monday blacklisted video surveillance firm Hikvision (002415.SZ) and 27 others, days ahead of the talks.
+The U.S. Department of Commerce on Monday blacklisted video surveillance firm Hikvision and 27 others, days ahead of the talks.
 The Commerce Department barred the technology and artificial intelligence companies from doing business with U.S. firms, citing human rights violations of Muslim minority groups in Xinjiang.
 Chinese officials said the action interfered with China’s sovereignty.

 Both sides should not escalate disputes or they will drift apart, said a second Beijing-based Chinese official briefed on the talks this week.